Samsung Galaxy Note 9 review: A better Note for most of us

 The same can be said of the Note 9's cameras.
 Hardware-wise, you'll find the setup here similar to the S9+.
 It has two 12-megapixel sensors, one with a telephoto lens and the other a wide angle.
 The telephoto camera has the Dual Aperture feature from the S9+, which opens up to f/1.5 to let in more light.
 But Samsung added something it calls Scene Optimizer, which is basically its version of Huawei's and LG's AI photography feature.

 When you point the Note 9 at something, it will try to recognize what it's looking at and tweak the camera settings accordingly.
-Point it at food, and it bumps up saturation.
-Look at flowers, and it sharpens details on the bud.
+Point it at food and it bumps up saturation.
+Look at flowers and it sharpens details on the bud.
 The Note 9 will identify about 20 scenes, and a badge appears on the viewfinder to tell you what it thinks it sees.
 The changes the AI applied were generally subtle, especially in comparison with Huawei's, which overdoes it on saturation sometimes.
-I did prefer the P20 Pro's tweaks when I used both phones on a human subject, though -- Huawei's system adds lovely bokeh that accurately framed my colleague's face, while Samsung's changes were barely noticeable.
+I did prefer the P20 Pro's tweaks when I used both phones on a human subject though -- Huawei's system adds lovely bokeh that accurately framed my colleague's face while Samsung's changes were barely noticeable.

 It's nice that the AI isn't very obtrusive, but it's hardly a game changer -- the Note 9 already takes pretty great pictures without the AI's help.
 It delivers rich colors and crisp details, although it still lags the Pixel 2 on color accuracy.
 I also still prefer the Huawei P20 Pro for things like food and portraits.
-Its larger aperture of f/1.8 (compared to the Note 9's default f/2.4) makes focusing on close-up subjects easier.
+Its larger aperture of f/1.8 (compared to the Note 9's default f/2.4) makes focusing on closeup subjects easier.

-I was more impressed by Samsung's new Flaw Detection feature, which lets you know when it thinks someone in your picture blinked, or if your image is blurry.
-I deliberately closed my eyes in a few shots and the Note 9 rarely failed to recommend another attempt.
-I do wish the alerts were more precise, though.
+I was more impressed by Samsung's new Flaw Detection feature, which lets you know when it thinks someone in your picture blinked or if your image is blurry.
+I deliberately closed my eyes in a few shots, and the Note 9 rarely failed to recommend another attempt.
+I do wish the alerts were more precise though.
 Instead of specifically pointing out a backlit subject or smeared lens, the notification simply says your photo might have been blurry.

-The scene optimizer feature isn't available for the 8-megapixel front-facing camera, which is fine since, presumably, you're mostly using it to take selfies.
+The scene-optimizer feature isn't available for the 8-megapixel front-facing camera, which is fine, since presumably, you're mostly using it to take selfies.

 Slow-mo fans will be happy to find that the Note 9 can still record footage at 960 fps, and it's now capable of capturing clips that are twice as long as before (up to 0.4 seconds in real time, 12 seconds playback).
-Too bad Samsung hasn't made it easier to use, though.
-I missed an opportunity to capture sparklers on a birthday cake because I thought I could just hit the record button and be done, but actually had to wait till there was movement in a demarcated box for slowmo to kick in.
-For regular video, you can record at up to 4K resolution at 60 fps, but not in HDR, despite the fact that the phone's Snapdragon 845 chip supports it.
+Too bad Samsung hasn't made it easier to use though.
+I missed an opportunity to capture sparklers on a birthday cake because I thought I could just hit the record button and be finished, but I actually had to wait till there was movement in a demarcated box for slo-mo to kick in.
+For regular video, you can record at up to 4K resolution at 60 fps but not in HDR, despite the fact that the phone's Snapdragon 845 chip supports it.

 Performance and battery life

-Speaking of -- the Snapdragon 845, together with the 6GB of RAM onboard, makes the Note 9 an absolute multitasking beast.
-It's not just great at simultaneously managing taxing apps -- like playing a YouTube video while running Fortnite in the background.
-Little things like having my Instagram feed fully loaded the second I opened the app, or seeing my friends' stories the instant I tapped on their pictures, meant the Note 9 fed my desire for instant gratification more than most phones.
+Speaking of -- the Snapdragon 845 together with the 6GB of RAM on board make the Note 9 an absolute multitasking beast.
+It's great at simultaneously managing taxing apps -- like playing a YouTube video while running Fortnite in the background.
+Plus, little things like having my Instagram feed fully loaded the second I opened the app or seeing my friends' stories the instant I tapped on their pictures meant the Note 9 fed my desire for instant gratification more than most phones.
 The bottleneck here is going to be your data provider -- not the CPU.

 Graphics were also smooth as I awkwardly stumbled around looking for opponents to destroy in Fortnite, but the phone felt significantly warmer after just a few minutes.
 It wasn't uncomfortable, but I noticed it.

-The Note 9's 4,000mAh battery lived up to expectations, though.
-Not only did the phone last about two whole days on average use, but it also hit more than 15 hours on our video rundown test, a little longer than the Note 8 and iPhone 8 Plus.
+The Note 9's 4,000mAh battery lived up to expectations though.
+The phone not only lasted about two whole days on average use but also hit more than 15 hours on our video rundown test, a little longer than the Note 8 and iPhone 8 Plus.
 I expected it to last a lot longer than the previous Note, since it has a much bigger battery, but the difference between the two came down to just minutes.
 I'm going to chalk that up to the Note 9's (slightly) bigger screen for now.

 Some issues

-There's plenty I've come to expect and love about the Note phones, like big, bright screens, slim, elegant chasses and reassuring water resistance.
+There's plenty I've come to expect and love about the Note phones, like big, bright screens; slim, elegant chassis; and reassuring water resistance.
 But there are a number of things I'm not impressed with.

 The Note 9 will ship with Android Oreo, which is about a year old.
 Android Pie has already started rolling out to the public, and it's not yet clear when Samsung intends to push the update out for the Note 9.